pulibrary/dpul-collections/README.md

     IDS_NO_MEMBERS="('7b87fdfa-a760-49b9-85e9-093f2519f2fc')"
     ./create-synthetic-fixtures.sh
     ```
+    - this script puts a synthetic-fixtures.csv in your synthetic fixtures directory, as well as potentially other new csvs called synth-[n]-export.csv
+    - Note you won't see them listed in your git status because these files are gitignored to ensure they are only committed intentionally
 - Rename concatenated CSV file.
   - `mv ./fixture-exports/synthetic/synthetic-fixtures.csv ./fixture-exports/synthetic/my-new-fixtures.csv`
-  - Note you won't see it listed in your git status because these files are gitignored to ensure they are only committed intentionally
 - Modify CSV manually if needed.
 - Add fixture description to fixtures.md file
-- Rebuild local figgy fixtures container.
+- Rebuild the local figgy fixtures container using the "Fixture refresh" process, above

 ### Solr credentials